 Although cloths of varying purposes are called tzutes, variations in design often indicate the function of a given cloth.
 The elegant white tzute with large brocaded birds typical of Concepción Chiquirichapa is used as a basket cover or wrapping cloth, while a larger dark blue tzute serves as a shawl or sunshade when worn folded on the head.
 In San Antonio Aguas Calientes, a two panel, richly brocaded tzute is sometimes made by the bride to give to the groom’s mother.

-Textile Patterns Reveal Identity, History & Traditions
+Patterns of Mayan Guatemalan Textiles Reveal Identity, History & Traditions

 Meg: I understand each village has their own distinctive pattern?

 Marco: Exactly.
 It’s been like that for years.
 With any element of traditional traje, every aspect of design gives subtle clues as to the piece’s use, provenance and economic resources of the owner.
 Now the younger ones want to do something different so sometimes you see a blouse that has a little bit more detail on it.
 Young people always want to do something different but they’re still attached to their village’s style.

 Most of the textiles you see around here, they come from the highlands.
 We have everything separated by departments.
 Quiche is one of the departments up in the highlands.

 Meg: I understand the department of Quiche was severely affected by the civil war.

 Marco: It suffered more than anywhere else.
 Especially Chajul, which was devastated by the war.
 Women and children, men were killed.
 The army put everybody inside the church and when they were coming out they were getting killed.